cdl-geneseo/student-affiliates/CommandLine_GitHubTricks.md

 ![](images/alias.png)
 *<div align="center">A snapshot of the Alias section of my `.zshrc`</div>*

-[^1]: "5 GitHub tips for new coders" by Alyson La, https://medium.com/free-code-camp/5-github-tips-for-new-coders.
+<a name="myfootnote1">1</a>: "5 GitHub tips for new coders" by Alyson La, https://medium.com/free-code-camp/5-github-tips-for-new-coders.